Here's What You Need To Know About Infinity Stones Before The New Avengers Movie

 What It Looks Like: Not like a stone, for one thing.
 Instead, it's a thick, red liquid that sends out tendrils that undulate in a cinematically creepy way.

 What It Does: Look, it's OK.
 You didn't see Thor: The Dark World (2013).
 A lot of people didn't.
-So you didn't see the Reality Stone (in the form of the Aether) take over the body of Thor's girlfriend, Jane Foster, allowing her to send out shockwaves and ... whatnot.
+So you didn't see the Reality Stone (in the form of the Aether) take over the body of Thor's girlfriend, Jane Foster, allowing her to send out shock waves and ... whatnot.
 As its name suggests, the Reality Stone alters reality, by converting matter to dark matter.
 Don't bother asking why that's a thing.
 Doesn't matter.
 Lots of people didn't see Thor: The Dark World.

 Where It Is Now: For safekeeping, it was given to an ancient being who collects lots of stuff.
 His name, appropriately enough, is the Collector.
-(He's played by Benicio del Toro in Thor: The Dark World, and his character is the brother of Jeff Goldblum's Grandmaster, from Thor: Ragnarok.)
+(He is played by Benicio del Toro in Thor: The Dark World, and his character is the brother of Jeff Goldblum's Grandmaster from Thor: Ragnarok.)

 Given that not a lot of people saw Thor: The Dark World, I'd wager we won't get a big protracted scene of Thanos hunting down and claiming the Reality Stone, and Infinity War will simply cut to the (end of the) chase.